A version of this post first appeared on Infoworld.

 Faster Time to Value for Data Science

 All of the above reasons contribute to a delayed time to value with laptop data science.
 In a typical workflow for a data scientist working off their laptop, they would first need to sample the data and download datasets manually onto their laptops or connect via ODBC driver to a database.
 Secondly, they would need to install and maintain all of the required software tools and packages such as RStudio, Jupyter, Conda distributions, machine learning libraries, language versions such as R, Python, and Java.

 When the model is ready to be deployed to production, they would hand it off to an ML engineer.
-The ML engineer needs to either convert the code to a production language such as Java/Scala/C++ or at least optimize the code and integrate with the rest of the application.
+The ML engineer needs to either convert the code to a production language such as Java/Scala/C++ or at least optimize the code and integrate it with the rest of the application.
 Code optimization would consist of:

 Each of these steps presents bottlenecks that can result in delays.
 For instance, inconsistencies in software or package versions between development and production environments can result in delays.
 Code built in a Windows or Mac environment will certainly break when deployed into Linux.

 All of the above issues with running data science on laptops result in loss of business value.
 Data science involves resource-intensive tasks in data preparation, model building, and model validation.
 Data scientists will typically iterate several hundreds of times between features, algorithms, and model specifications before they find the right model for the business problem they are trying to address.
 These iterations can take a significant amount of time.
 Adding bottlenecks around infrastructure and environment management, deployment, and collaboration can further delay time-to-value for enterprises.

 Data scientists who rely on laptops or local servers are making a trade-off between ease of getting started with the ease of scaling and productionizing ML models.

 While working on a laptop or a local server gets the data science team up and running faster, cloud platforms provide greater long-term advantages such as unlimited compute and storage, easier collaboration, faster time to ML in production, and many more.